 The problem is getting worse.
 In the 2014 election cycle, Big Tobacco contributed $2.3 million to candidates.
 In 2012, the last presidential election year, the contributions totaled $2.1 million.
 For this 2016 cycle, Big Tobacco has contributed OVER $2.5 million in almost every state, across the aisle.
 Read our Blog> to learn about why this is a serious problem.

-As of September 8, 2014, almost $2 million have been contributed to federal candidates in this election cycle.
+As of October 15, 2016, over $2.5 million has been contributed to federal representatives in this election cycle.
 For information on trends in tobacco campaign finance, please visit the Center for Responsive Politics’ Tobacco Page.

 If your representative is one of the many who has NOT taken campaign funding from tobacco corporations, we encourage you to write, call, or tweet to thank them.

-If your representatives HAVE taken tobacco money, write, call, or tweet, and tell them why it’s important that they stop!
+If your representatives HAVE taken tobacco money, write, call, or tweet them to explain why it’s important that they stop!

 Not sure who your representatives are?
 Find out here>

 Top 10 Recipients